Rfam/rfam-docs/docs/source/building-families.rst

 section.
 This model is then used to search the *rfamseq* database for other possible homologs.

-Searching a nucleotide database as larger as *rfamseq* with a covariance model is hugely computationally expensive.
-In order to do this in reasonable time, we use sequence based filters to prune the search space prior to applying the CMs.
-Please refer to the recent Rfam publication for more details on how we implement this.

 Expanding the seed (iteration)
 ------------------------------